 Black Mountain College offers another model for retreat.
-Founded in 1933 on the holistic educational principles of John Dewey, which emphasize democracy, a generation of artists developed there, including Josef and Anni Albers, Willem and Elaine de Kooning, and Cy Twombly.
+Founded in 1933 on the holistic educational principles of John Dewey, which emphasize democracy, the College saw a generation of artists develop there, including Josef and Anni Albers, Willem and Elaine de Kooning, and Cy Twombly.
 Feeding off one another’s conversations and schemes, few ever wanted to graduate.
 Their relationships and shared projects inspired works for decades.

 Artist Solitude: Quiet and Focus